gurock/trcli/SECURITY.md

 If you discover a security vulnerability in this project, please report it **privately** by emailing **compliance@gurock.io**.
 Please **do not** file a public GitHub issue, as that could expose the vulnerability before a fix is available.
 For more details, see our [official security disclosure guidelines](https://www.ideracorp.com/Legal/Gurock/SecurityStatement#:~:text=IV%20%2D%20Reporting%20Security%20Issues).

-We aim to acknowledge reports within **2 business days** and will work to assess and address the issue as promptly as possible.

 ## Disclosure Policy

 - All reports are reviewed thoroughly and prioritized based on severity and impact.